 What is an activated carbon filter?

-Activated carbon is made by burning hardwood, nutshells, coconut husks, and other carbon-based materials at very high temperatures with steam, and in the absence of oxygen.
+Activated carbon is made by burning hardwood, nutshells, coconut husks, and other carbon-based materials at very high temperatures with steam in the absence of oxygen.
 This process removes any non-carbon elements from the source material and creates a porous internal structure that provides huge surface area.
-5 grams of high quality activated carbon can have an adsorption surface area greater than a football field.
-The best activated carbon is made from coconut husk, and it is ideal for the removal of odorous compounds, gases from volatile organic compounds and gases of low molecular weight from the air.
+5 grams of high quality activated carbon can have an adsorption surface area greater than that of a football field.
+The best activated carbon is made from coconut husk, and it is ideal for the removal of odorous compounds, gases from volatile organic compounds, and gases of low molecular weight from the air.

 What contaminants do activated carbon filters remove?

-Activated carbon filters remove/reduce most organic odors and fumes from cooking and household cleaners as well as many volatile organic chemicals (VOC), pesticides and herbicides, as well as chlorine, benzene, trihalomethane (THM), radon, solvents and hundreds of other man-made chemicals.
+Activated carbon filters remove/reduce most organic odors and fumes from cooking and household cleaners, as well as many volatile organic chemicals (VOC), pesticides and herbicides.
+It is also effective at removing chlorine, benzene, trihalomethane (THM), radon, solvents, and hundreds of other man-made chemicals from the air.

 Dust Mites